RosCollective/eft-field-mechanics/README.md

   Stabilized lexicon describing how the field behaves under pressure

 * **Field Notes** *(separate repository)*
-  Primary observational record underlying those distinctions
+  Primary observational record from which those distinctions arise

 * **Coherence Dynamics** *(forthcoming)*
   Higher-order patterns of stabilization and collapse